truefoundry/secretsfoundry/README.md

 ### Hashicorp vault

-VaultLoader loads the secret from HashiCorp's NodeVault We get the credentials for the vault from the environment variables The credentials required are as follows:
+VaultLoader loads the secret from HashiCorp's Vault.
+We get the credentials for the vault from the environment variables.
+The credentials required are as follows:
 ```js
 VAULT_ROLE_ID
 VAULT_SECRET_ID